kubernetes/minikube/docs/contributors/releasing_minikube.md

 * For `ISO_SHA256`, run: `gsutil cat gs://minikube/iso/minikube-v<version>.iso.sha256`
 * Click *Build*

+## Check the release logs

+Once the release completes, click "Console Output" to look or anything unusual.
+This is typically where you will see the brew automation fail, for instance.

 ## Check releases.json

 This file is used for auto-update notifications, but is not active until releases.json is copied to GCS.